The Importance Of Educating Yourself About Managing And Preventing Medical Debt

 Can Unpaid Medical Bills Put A Lien On Your House In Texas?

-If you are a Texas homeowner, you must understand the laws governing medical debt and property exemptions.
+As a Texas homeowner, you must understand the laws governing medical debt and property exemptions.
 One of the most pressing concerns for many homeowners is whether unpaid medical bills will result in a lien on their property.

 Under Texas law, medical providers cannot place a lien on your home for unpaid medical bills.
 Failure to pay may result in a lawsuit and garnishment of your wages or bank accounts.